openziti/ngx_http_ziti_module/README.md

 **context:** *location*

-Absolute path on disk to the Ziti identity file.
+This directive specifies the absolute file system path to a Ziti identity file.
+The identity used *must* have permissions to access the `servicename` specified on the `ziti_pass` directive that shares the location scope the `ziti_identity` resides in.

 ```nginx
 ziti_identity /some/path/to/identity.json;
 ```

-Note that the name `identity.json` in the above example is arbitrary (name is whatever you like).
-The actual file is produced during a separate Ziti Enrollment procedure.
+Note that the name `identity.json` in the above example is arbitrary (name it whatever you like).
+The actual file is produced during a separate Ziti Enrollment procedure not described here.

 [Back to TOC](#table-of-contents)